Menu

 Leg length difference: when does it matter

 Many people have a leg length difference.
 If we were to measure everyone, we know that more than 90% of all people have a leg length difference.
 The average difference is about 0.5 cm.
 In about 20% of the population, there is more than 1 cm of leg length difference.
 And 1 in 1,000 has a leg length difference of more than 2 cm.
-The exact difference must be measured by an X-ray looking at the difference in height of both hips.
-This is rare and is a relatively expensive examination.
-In practice, we often see measurements taken from recognizable anatomical points in our body from the hip to the foot.
+The exact difference should be measured by an X-ray looking at the difference in height of both hips.
+This is rare and a relatively expensive examination.
+In practice, we often see measurements taken from recognisable anatomical points in our body from the hip to the foot.
 This method is far from perfect but gives an indication of a possible leg length difference.
 But the most important question is: how important is a leg length difference in relation to pain symptoms.

 More than 90% of the population has a leg length difference